-Bluewater follows the capitalization practices described in the OEB Accounting Procedures Handbook (APH).
-For projects that have a life cycle greater than one year, or that cross the fiscal year end, some or all of the capital expenditures may be treated as Construction Work in Progress (CWIP).
+17 section discusses Bluewater's internal capital budget versus actual expenditure amounts for each all of the capital expenditures may be treated as Construction Work in Progress (CWIP).
 The CWIP related costs would then be carried forward to a subsequent year until the electric assets are put into service.
+The

-The OEB's APH makes some exceptions for the accounting treatment of major spare parts and standby equipment such as transformers and meters.
+Bluewater follows the capitalization practices described in the OEB Accounting Procedures Handbook equipment such as transformers and meters.